docsforadobe/javascript-tools-guide/docs/user-interface-tools/window-object.md

 any events that would activate a different window, or give focus to a control outside the window being updated.
-The modal state allows drawing events for controls in other windows to occur (as is the case during a modal [show()](#window-object-functions-show) operation), so that the script does not prevent the update of other parts of the application’s UI while in the operation loop.
+The modal state allows drawing events for controls in other windows to occur (as is the case during a modal [show()](#window-object-functions-show) operation), so that the script does not prevent the update of other parts of the application's UI while in the operation loop.

 It is an error to call the update() method for a window that is not currently visible.